jayphd/jayphd.github.io/tracking.md

 layout: page
 title: ""
 ---
-This MATLAB package extracts MCSs from gridded IR images of INSAT3D satellite.
-The tracking is based on the overlap techinique (Williams and Houze, 1987) where continuity of an MCS is decided according to the overlaps in two frames.
+This MATLAB package extracts MCSs from gridded IR images of a geostationary satellite.
+The tracking is based on the overlap technique (Williams and Houze, 1987) where the continuity of an MCS is decided according to the overlaps in two frames.

-1. Use Grid_data.m for gridding raw data from INSAT3D satellite.
+1. Use Grid_data.m for gridding raw data from satellite.
 2. Run Track_CS.m for tracking of MCSs in the gridded dataset.
 3. MCS are stored in .csv files in the 'MCSs_dataset' folder.

 Note: The LAT-LON grid is set to (1/12) degree spatial resolution.
-The native INSAT-3D image resolution is 4 km.
+The native Kalpna-1/INSAT-3D image resolution is 8 km/4 km.
 Modify the spatial resolution of the grid as needed.

 Tracking dataset columns: